Mićo Kuzmanović

-Mićo Kuzmanović ([mîːtɕo kuzmǎːnoʋitɕ]; born 18 March 1996) is a Bosnian professional footballer who plays as a winger for Tuzla City.
+Mićo Kuzmanović ([mîːtɕo kuzmǎːnoʋitɕ]; born 18 March 1996) is a Bosnian professional footballer who plays as a winger for Azerbaijan Premier League club Araz-Naxçıvan.

 Club career

 Early career

 Born in Doboj, Kuzmanović moved to Zvijezda Gradačac from Modriča Maxima in the summer of 2013.
-After one season, he joined Serbian side Jagodina.
+After one season, he joined the Serbian side Jagodina.
 After failing to secure a first-team spot in Jagodina, Kuzmanović moved back to Bosnia and Herzegovina, this time to Borac Banja Luka, with whom he signed in 2015.
 After just six months in Banja Luka, he switched clubs again and signed with Drina Zvornik.

 In June 2016, he joined Mladost DK.

 In May 2017, he signed a two-year deal with Sarajevo.

 Mouscron

 On 14 June 2018, Kuzmanović signed a three-year deal with Belgian side Mouscron on free transfer.
 He made his competitive debut for the club in a league loss to Oostende on 28 July.
 On 6 April 2019, he scored his first goal for the club against Cercle Brugge.